folio-org/raml-module-builder/doc/upgrading.md

 Replace any joda class usage by a java.time class usage.
 RMB no longer ships with joda-time that is deprecated because the replacement java.time has been in JDK core since Java 8.

+Add commons-lang:commons-lang:2.6 dependency to pom.xml if commons-lang is used.
+RMB no longer ships with commons-lang.

 Add org.assertj test dependency to pom.xml if Assertj is used.
 RMB no longer ships with Assertj.